c-sanders/Quaternion/README.md

 You can probably start to see by now why quaternions are called such.
 If you haven't worked it out, it is because they are comprised of four parts, and the prefix "quater" comes from the Latin word for four.

-As an interesting aside, any quaternion which has its scalar part equal to 0, is referred to as a "pure quaternion".
-The mathematical space which quaternions reside in - or inhabit, is known as the Hamiltonian $\mathbb{H}$.
+An interesting point which is worth making, is that any quaternion which has its scalar part equal to 0, is called a "pure quaternion".
+The mathematical space which quaternions reside in - or inhabit, is known as the Hamiltonian and is represented by the blackboard character $\mathbb{H}$.
 This space is named after the mathematician who invented quaternions, the Irishman William Rowan Hamilton.
-According to ChatGPT, $\Bbb{H}$ forms a real vector space of dimension 4, and has the following basis;
+According to ChatGPT,
+$\mathbb{H}$ forms a 4-dimensional real vector space, and has the following basis;

 ```math
 \{1,i,j,k\}